 SMT Connector: SMT (aka, surface mount technology) connectors are mounted directly onto the surface of a PCB.
 These connectors are smaller than through-hole designs, creating more real estate for components per unit area and offering a higher density connection.

-Crimp Connectors: This type of flex circuit connector pierces through the dielectric and conductor, forming a connection through compression.
+Crimp Connectors: This type of circuit connector pierces through the dielectric and conductor, forming a connection through compression.
 On the plus side, crimped contacts create a strong mechanical and electrical connection.
 They’re also less expensive than other connector types.
 However, crimp connectors are not as customizable as other options, limiting their versatility in many designs.

 iCONN Systems, Inc., offers a wide range of off-the-shelf and customized high-reliability rigid flex circuit connectors, including circular, rectangular, straight, and right-angle designs.
-If you still aren’t quite sure which flex circuit connector is best for your product, Check out our Buyer’s Guide or contact one of our knowledgeable engineers for more information and guidance.
+If you still aren’t quite sure which connector is best for your product, Check out our Buyer’s Guide or contact one of our knowledgeable engineers for more information and guidance.